Heinemann African Writers Series: History

 1958 – William Heinemann publishes Chinua Achebe's Things Fall Apart.
 2,000 hardcover copies were printed and sold at a price of 15 shillings.
 The book receives widespread acclaim.

-1959 – Alan Hill, head of Heinemann’s educational department, visits West Africa.
+1959 – Alan Hill, head of Heinemann's educational department, visits West Africa.
 He finds that Achebe remains largely unknown in his home country of Nigeria due to the small print run and high price of his first novel.

-1960 – Heinemann Educational Books (HEB) is set up as a separate company and begins to publicise Achebe in Africa.
+1960 – Heinemann Educational Books (HEB) is set up as a separate company run by Alan Hill with Tony Beal as his deputy, and begins to publicise Achebe in Africa.
 They start to receive manuscripts from other African authors.
 Alan Hill recruits Evan McKay Milne, known as Van Milne, a West Africa specialist.
 He becomes HEB's Overseas Director.

 1961 – Van Milne originates the idea of the African Writers Series.
 Hill explains that the plan was "to start a paperback series, confined to black African authors; the books were to be attractively designed with high quality production, and sold at a very cheap price—as low as 25p at the outset".

-1962 – Alan Hill and Van Milne launch the African Writers Series with a paperback edition of Things Fall Apart, followed by Cyprian Ekwensi’s Burning Grass, and then Kenneth Kaunda’s autobiography Zambia Shall Be Free.
+1962 – Alan Hill, Tony Beal and Van Milne launch the African Writers Series with a paperback edition of Things Fall Apart, followed by Cyprian Ekwensi's Burning Grass, and then Kenneth Kaunda's autobiography Zambia Shall Be Free.
 Chinua Achebe is appointed Editorial Advisor with a salary of £150 a year.
 This is increased to £250 in 1967.

 1963 – Van Milne leaves Heinemann and is replaced by Keith Sambrook.

 1964 – Sambrook is concerned that the early selections for the series will not reach the educational market, particularly after the inclusion of Zambia Shall Be Free.
 He begins collaborating with African and non-African academics to produce publications that would more clearly meet this aim.
-The first result is A Book of African Verse edited by Clive Wake and John Reed, teachers at the University College of Rhodesia.
+The first result is A Book of African Verse, edited by Clive Wake and John Reed, teachers at the University College of Rhodesia.

 1965 – Aigboje Higo is appointed as manager of HEB Nigeria.

 1967 – James Currey is appointed to work with Keith Sambrook to develop the series.

 1970 – Henry Chakava is appointed as editor of HEB East Africa and becomes managing director in 1975.

-1972 – Chinua Achebe leaves his position following the publication of his short story collection Girls At War as the hundredth book in the series.
+1972 – Chinua Achebe leaves his position following the publication of his short-story collection Girls At War as the hundredth book in the series.
 Sambrook, Currey, Higo and Chakava take over editorial duties collectively with the support of Akin Thomas, editorial director of HEB Nigeria.

 1983 – Heinemann Group is taken over for the first time and goes through a series of takeovers in the coming years.

 1984 – James Currey steps down after new management reduces new publications to only one or two a year.
 Of the 270 titles in the series, 15 are put out of print.

 1986 – the series is relaunched by Vicky Unwin, who targets the western academic market due to the drop in spending in the African educational market.